o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 ~~~~~~~~~~~~~

 Exchange of IQ samples, as well as C-plane specific information, is
-performed using a set of buffers allocated by xRAN |br|
-library from DPDK
+performed using a set of buffers allocated by xRAN library from DPDK
 memory and shared with the l1 application.
 Buffers are allocated as a
 standard mbuf structure and DPDK pools are used to manage the allocation
 and free resources.
 Shared buffers are allocated at the init stage and